edamama/FlogBlog/README.md

-This is FlogBlog.
-A easily accessible place for you to have a collection of your personal diary entries.
+This is FlogBlog--An easily accessible place for you to have a collection of your personal diary entries.
 All you have to do is provide a username, title, and anything you wish to write.
 Please enjoy the service!
 ---------------------------------------
 GO TO FLOGBLOG: https://edamama.github.io/FlogBlog/
 --------------------------------------------------------